OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 To indicate that a function may be spawned, put the `cilk_spawn` keyword before the function call.
 The `cilk_spawn` keyword tells the OpenCilk runtime system that the function may (but is not required to) run in parallel with the caller.
-To delineate a parallel region, use the `cilk_scope` keyword before a [block scope](https://en.cppreference.com/w/c/language/scope).
+To delineate a parallel region, use the `cilk_scope` keyword before a [*block scope*](https://en.cppreference.com/w/c/language/scope).
 Execution may continue past the `cilk_scope` only after all computations that were spawned within it have finished.